Jean Baptiste, marquis de Traversay: Russian Baltic Fleet

 At the outbreak of French Revolution Traversay was stationed in his home Martinique as captain of Active.
 When news of the fall of the Bastille reached the island, local French troops revolted and were repatriated to Lorient on Traversay's Active.
 Back in France, the French Navy was falling apart too; Traversay took a long leave, sending his family to a safe place in Switzerland.

 In 1790 empress Catherine, fearing a Swedish-British alliance, transferred officers of English descent to the Black Sea fleet, creating a void in the Baltic Fleet.
-In 1791 Traversay received an invitation to enter Russian service, signed by an émigré Frenchman - admiral Nassau-Siegen; king Louis XVI approved the move, and in spring of 1791 Traversay arrived in Saint Petersburg.
+In 1791 Traversay received an invitation to enter Russian service, signed by an émigré Frenchman - admiral Nassau-Siegen; king Louis XVI approved the move, and in the spring of 1791 Traversay arrived in Saint Petersburg.
 He was created major general and rear admiral of Russian Empire, and placed in command of a galley flotilla, subordinate to Nassau-Siegen.

 This commission did not last long, due to strong anti-French feelings among Russians committed to following the model of the British Royal Navy.
 By summer 1791 Britain was not seen as an imminent enemy anymore and the Englishmen returned to Saint Petersburg.
 Nassau-Siegen and Traversay became unwanted guests; in August 1791, Traversay left Russia for Coblenz, to serve as liaison between Catherine and the Army of Condé.

 After two years with the émigrée forces, in July 1793 he returned to Russia with his family.
 In 1795 Traversay was appointed commander of a flotilla based in Rochensalm (present-day Kotka in Finland); from 1797 he was also the military governor of Rochensalm, responsible for building and managing this naval fortress, recently annexed from Sweden.
 Emperor Paul I valued Traversay's service, and, unlike many contemporary soldiers, Traversay enjoyed Paul's good disposition throughout his short reign.
 Paul's successor, Alexander I, too valued Traversay.